wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/device-sim.rst

 Simulating Core WPILib Device Classes
 -------------------------------------

 Core WPILib device classes (i.e ``Encoder``, ``Ultrasonic``, etc.) have simulation classes named ``EncoderSim``, ``UltrasonicSim``, etc. These classes allow interactions with the device data that wouldn't be possible or valid outside of simulation.
+Using them outside of simulation is undefined behavior - in the best case they will do nothing, worse cases might crash your code!

 .. note:: This example will use the ``EncoderSim`` class as an example.
 Use of other simulation classes will be almost identical.

-.. important:: Simulation classes will do nothing on a real robot!

 Creating Simulation Device objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Simulation device object can be constructed in two ways:
-All simulation device classes have a constructor that accepts the regular object, and an additional constructor or factory method to create a simulation object by the ports the device is connected to.
-The latter is especially useful for :doc:`unit testing <unit-testing>`.
+- a constructor that accepts the regular hardware object.
+- a constructor or factory method that accepts the port/index/channel number that the device is connected to.
+These would be the same number that was used to construct the regular hardware object.
+This is especially useful for :doc:`unit testing <unit-testing>`.

 .. tabs::
    .. code-tab:: java